Are you ready to join the ranks of electronics professionals?

 - good team work ethic as well as the ability to work independently

 |School Leaver||Non-School Leaver||AQF|

 |Completion of WACE General or ATAR (Minimum C Grades) or equivalent||Completion of WACE General or ATAR or equivalent (minimum C Grades)||Certificate III|

 Attendance in class

-This course is equivalent to 3.5 days per week when studied full time across one semester.
+This course is equivalent to 3 to 3.5 days per week when studied across 3 semesters full time.

 As well as the in-class component, you will need to complete approximately 5 hours of additional study each week outside of class hours, including private study, assignment preparation, and research.

 You will need to have the basic technical requirements, including Microsoft Office - Word; Excel, for at-home study.
 If you don’t have access to a computer and WiFi at home, we recommend using our library computers during library hours.

 Work placement is not a requirement of this course.